doctorfree/nvim-lazyman

 -- Enable the WakaTime metrics dashboard (requires API key)

-conf.enable_wakatime = true
+conf.enable_wakatime = false

 -- Enable a dashboard, can be one of "alpha", "dash", "mini", or "none"